 Gabion boxes are used in wave environments primarily for energy dissipation and scour protection applications.
 The porous nature of gabions reduces the secondary flow around the structure.
 The Scour is attributed to secondary flow around the structure, which causes horseshoe vortices in front of the structure and lee wake vortices behind the structure.
 This complex flow past the structure leads to the scour.
 The porous gabions are often preferred to reduce the scour on the toe of the structure.

 The hexagonal shape of the mechanically woven double-twisted steel wire mesh helps in achieving a uniform distribution of forces.
 A terminal wire is used to edge the wire mesh perpendicular to the double twist by mechanically wrapping the mesh wires around it at least 2.5 times.
 Gabions by holding the small stones together function like large boulders but at the same time facilitate easy construction and offer a flexible structure.
-Gabions are generally available in a prefabricated collapsible form with the bottom and four sides held together by appropriate binding and with a flip-open top lid.
-Filled with stones, the gabion becomes a large, flexible, and permeable building block using which a broad range of structures be built.
-Because of their inherent flexibility, gabion structures yield to earth movement and retain their full efficiency while remaining structurally sound.
+Gabions are generally available in a prefabricated collapsible form with the bottom and four sides held together by appropriate binding and with a flip-open top lid..
+When gabions are filled with stones, gabions transform into large, flexible, and permeable building blocks suitable for constructing a wide variety of structures.Because of their inherent flexibility, gabion structures yield to earth movement and retain their full efficiency while remaining structurally sound.
 Gabions are quite unlike rigid or semi-rigid structures, which may suffer complete failure when even slight changes occur in their foundation.
 The pervious structure of gabions gradually absorbs the heavy wave impact than an impervious structure.

 Due to the repeated high tidal waves, shape of the polymer gabions usually gets distorted unlike the steel wire rope gabions making the former flexible.
 Also, polymer materials are highly flammable and can catch fire easily, so they are usually used for underwater applications.
-Hence, polymer gabions are generally used at the coast, mainly an armor layer in resisting virtually all the erodible effects of waves.
+Hence, polymer gabions are generally used along the coast, as armor layer resisting the effect of waves to a large extent.

 TERMINOLOGY